This is why we struggle to believe women like Lucy Letby exist | Dr Jessica Taylor

 And what happens when gender role stereotypes are so powerful that they hide women’s choices to harm others?

-When we talk about misogyny, we often think of women being harassed and abused, and of course, that is absolutely vital to address and talk about – but we very rarely talk about the way misogyny shapes and frames women and girls in society – which can then be used to obscure their real agency in committing crime.
-It can even be used to defend or minimise their crimes.
+When we talk about misogyny, we often think of women being harassed and abused, and of course, that is absolutely vital to address and talk about – but we very rarely talk about the way misogyny shapes and frames women and girls in society – which can then even be used to explain away, defend or minimise their crimes.

-Due to powerful gender role stereotyping, women and girls are brought up – and then framed by others – to be nurturing, selfless, caring, emotional, kind, gentle, maternal and, well, nice.
+Due to powerful gender role stereotyping, women and girls are brought up to be nurturing, selfless, caring, emotional, kind, gentle, maternal and, well, nice.

 Smile.
 Be nice.
 Be polite.
 Be kind.
 Get married.
 Have a baby.
 Be a committed mother.
 Put yourself last.

-This framing of us does immense worldwide harm to all women and girls, because it means we are generally treated as incompetent, inferior, and “less than” our male counterparts.
+This does immense harm to all women and girls, because it means we can be treated as incompetent, inferior, and “less than” our male counterparts.
 It impacts our prospects at work and in education.
 It keeps us controlled and minimised.

-It is the centuries of these narratives that become one of the main reasons why we also struggle to see women as abusers, violent offenders or murderers.
+It has become one of the main reasons why we also struggle to see women as abusers, violent offenders or murderers.
 A loving, maternal, selfless, kind woman, murdering babies?
 What an oxymoron.
 What a contradiction.
 What an abomination, some might say.

 It’s surely a difficult pill to swallow, that every woman has the potential to be fatally violent and abusive.
 We all do.